Charles B. Koester Student Essay Competition

 Bursaries

-The $8,000 CSPG Doctoral Fellowship is awarded annually.
-Applicants must be doctoral students who have completed the course component of their program with an excellent academic record, and are in the process of dissertation work.
+The $10,000 Doctoral Fellowship is awarded annually.
+Applicants must be doctoral students who are in the process of dissertation work.
 Applicants from all fields of study are welcome, but the subject matter of the dissertation work must focus upon the parliamentary process or institutions.

 2022 – Meagan Clouthier